 R Squared - A statistical measure of how close the data are to the fitted regression line.
 It is also known as the coefficient of determination, or the coefficient of multiple determination for multiple regression.
 1 (100%) indicates that the model explains all the variability of the response data around its mean.

 Number of Rows

-"Effects by Variables" View shows how the predicted value or probability by the model changes when only one of the predictor changes, on average on sampled data points.
+"Prediction" View shows how the predicted value or probability by the model changes when only one of the predictor changes, on average on sampled data points.

 "Prediction Matrix" View displays a matrix where each column represents the instances in a predicted class while each row represents the instances in an actual class.
 It makes it easy to see how well the model is classifying the two classes.
 The darker the color, the higher the percentage value.

 For binary classification, "Probability" View shows distribution of predicted probability of being TRUE, for the observations that are actually TRUE and for the observations that are actually FALSE.

 For binary classification, "ROC" View displays Receiver Operating Characteristic Curve of the model.
 The area under this curve is the AUC, which indicates how well the model separates the TRUE class and the FALSE class.

 When Target Variable is a number, "Prediction Quality" View shows a scatter plot with predicted values on X-axis, and actual values on Y-axis.

 Data View shows original input data with additional columns of predicted value and/or predicted probability.

 ranger usage in Exploratory R Package, please refer to the github repository